arulam11/fmragent/README.md

-# FMR Agent: Real Estate Data Analyzer
+# CRE Agent: Commercial Real Estate Loan Analyzer

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-An AI agent that provides insights into a real estate portfolio by answering natural language questions about Fair Market Rent (FMR) and property data.
+An AI agent that assists with commercial real estate loan analysis by providing data-driven insights on market value, rental income potential, and flood risk.

 ## Description

-The FMR (Fair Market Rent) Agent is an intelligent system designed to streamline the analysis of real estate data.
+The CRE (Commercial Real Estate) Agent is an intelligent system designed to streamline due diligence for loan analysis.
 It is built using the Google Agent Development Kit (ADK) and leverages Google Cloud's Vertex AI and BigQuery.

-This project exposes the agent through a simple Flask API, allowing users to ask complex questions about property data—such as "what is the average 2-bedroom fair market rent in Los Angeles?" or "which 5 zip codes in California have the highest 1-bedroom rent?"—and receive direct, data-driven answers.
+This project exposes the agent through a simple Flask API.
+It allows users to ask complex questions—such as "What is the median listing price for properties in zip code 08807?" or "Generate a loan analysis memo for a property in Los Angeles, CA"—and receive direct, data-driven answers synthesized from multiple datasets.

 ## Table of Contents